ichirohn/Go-Lang-For-Beginner/README.md

 # Go-Lang-For-Beginner
-Here's My Mini Project About Go-Lang Learning From Programmer Zaman Now
+Pratice about Go-Lang Learning From Programmer Zaman Now